pandas-dev/pandas/doc/source/remote_data.rst

 ----------------------
 ***Experimental***

-The Options class allows the download of options data from Yahoo!
+The ``Options`` class allows the download of options data from Yahoo!
 Finance.

-The ``get_all_data`` method downloads and caches option data for all expiry months and provides a formatted ``DataFrame`` with a hierarchical index, so its easy to get to the specific option you want.
+The ``get_all_data`` method downloads and caches option data for all expiry months and provides a formatted ``DataFrame`` with a hierarchical index, so it is easy to get to the specific option you want.

 .. ipython:: python